gsscoder/chainquery/README.md

 - Set all needed configuration values.

-- Run [querypairs](scripts/query/querypairs.js) to get token pairs data from the configured DEX.
+- Use [querypairs](scripts/query/querypairs.js) to get token pairs data from the configured DEX.

-- Run [querytokens](scripts/query/querytokens.js) to get tokens data using querypairs output.
+- Use [querytokens](scripts/query/querytokens.js) to get tokens data using querypairs output.

-- Run [jointokensfiles](scripts/postproc/jointokensfiles.js) to join querytokens output into a single file.
+- Use [jointokensfiles](scripts/postproc/jointokensfiles.js) to join querytokens output into a single file.

-- Run [addtokenstopairs](scripts/postproc/addtokenstopairs.js) to add token data to pairs file and normalize reserves.
+- Use [addtokenstopairs](scripts/postproc/addtokenstopairs.js) to add token data to pairs file and normalize reserves.

+- Use [refinepairs](scripts/refine/refinepairsjs) to remove not meaningful pairs.